 Welcome to the Yello Herb and Spice Rack.

-Ever wondered if there is a difference between a spice and an herb?
+Have you ever wondered if there is a difference between a spice and an herb?
 For many, the two terms are considered the same and are used interchangeably.

-We’ve examined herbs and spices and we’re here to tell you that they are not the same.
+We’ve examined herbs and spices, and we’re here to tell you that they are not the same.
 Actually, they both have distinct characteristics.

 This series will explore the benefits of various types of herbs and spices.
-But before we dive into these cooking essentials let’s demystify the terms.
+But before we dive into these cooking essentials, let’s demystify the terms.

 Herbs vs Spices